chrisleekr/bash-network-repair-automation/README.md

 If you want to add push or email notifications when your network is restored please check my other repo, [Simple Notifications](https://github.com/ltpitt/python-simple-notifications)

 ## Release History
+* 0.0.3
+    * Updated to support different interface
 * 0.0.2
     * Refactored in order to remove tmp files and preserve Raspberry's SD card
 * 0.0.1